brianhhu/Contour_BOS/README.md

 The data from our final simulation results can be found in the **Results** directory.
 Our paper detailing the recurrent neural model can be found in the **resources** directory.

+Special thanks to Danny Jeck (@dannyjeck) for contributing portions of the code in his re-write of an earlier model that the current work was based upon.
 If you have any questions, please feel free to contact me at bhu6 (AT) jhmi (DOT) edu.